Students reading in class.

 ACEE Gifted and Talented programme

 Although there is no timetabled ACEE class in Years 11–13, students are monitored and provided opportunities to deepen their learning and experiences.
 From Year 11, there are opportunities to continue with philosophy, the Australasian Brain Bee Competition (neuroscience-based), Model United Nations, Model European Union and Senior Future Problem Solving.
 Gifted and talented senior students also have the opportunity for extension, enrichment, and acceleration within specific learning areas, such as English, Mathematics and Science.
-Higher level extension can be gained from enrolment in University of Canterbury STAR Programmes in Years 12–13.
+Higher level extension can be gained from New Zealand Scholarship examinations and/or enrolment in University of Canterbury STAR Programmes in Years 12–13.

 Senior College students in a science class.